We've compared the 10+ ECN forex brokers for UK traders. You can check compare them based on leverage, spread, funding, regulation and pros & cons.

-Trading Conditions: FP Markets requires a minimum deposit of AUD 100 if you are opening Raw account.
+Trading Conditions: FP Markets requires a minimum deposit of AUD 100 if you are opening a Raw account.
 The fee/deposit for UK traders is the GBP equivalent of that amount.

 FP Markets offers two different account types: Standard and Raw.
 The account types differ in terms of the available trading platforms & the fee structure.
-The Raw account is their ECN type account.
+The Raw account is their ECN account.

 The maximum leverage that can be used is 1:500.
 You can change the amount of leverage that you want to use.
 Since FP Markets is not regulated by the FCA, traders from the UK can use FP Markets to access high leverage which is disallowed by the FCA.

 FP Markets offers a very high number of stock CFDs but their selection of other types of instruments is quite low.
-They offer more than 9,000 stock CFDs which is one of the highest amongst all other brokers.
+They offer more than 9,000 stock CFDs which is one of the highest among all other brokers.
 However, they only offer 61 currency pairs, 14 indices, 8 commodities, and 4 cryptocurrencies.